Family Law Services

 Child Custody And Visitation Rights

-Often, we get the question as to isn’t it always the case that the mother will get custody of the child?
+Isn’t it always the case that the mother will get custody of the child?

-Well, the answer to that is yes.
 However, this rule applies to children below the age of seven years.
 Nevertheless, this rule can be challenged should there be any concern of the father whereby the Court will consider the effects and circumstances in possibly disturbing the life and growth of the child with the changes of custody.

 Disputes revolving around the custody of the child differ depending on the facts and stories in various households.
 Rest assured, both husband and wife can be represented by a legal representative in getting substantive legal advice from our team.